Do you have questions about using Omni?

 NOTES:

-Physical materials will typically display a library (e.g., Thode Library), a location within the library (e.g., Thode Library Bookstacks) and a call number (e.g., QB 981.T96 2004), all of which are needed to retrieve the item.
+Physical materials in Omni will typically display a library (e.g., Thode Library), a location within the library (e.g., Thode Library Bookstacks) and a call number (e.g., QB 981.T96 2004), all of which are needed to retrieve the item.

 Example: Print book